Aditibansal2603/Brain-Stroke-Prediction/README.md

 - Hyperparameter Tuning :- Used *RandomizedSearchCV* to tune the hyperparameters of both the models with f1 score as the evaluation metrics.
 - Deployment - Used HTML and flask to develop a user-friendly page for the user to enter the input parameters and get the result.

 ## Result
 **A web application to predict the chances of getting stroke by a patient based on other health factors like hypertension, Smoking habit, etc.**
 - Live app :- https://brain-stroke-aditi-101803650.herokuapp.com/
 - The model was trained and validated on 5100+ patient health records
 - Achieved True Positive rate of 0.77 and F1 score of 0.24

 ![Landing Page](snapshots/Landing_Page.PNG)

 ## Novelty
+- For filling missing values in numerical features, used *K-nearest neighbors imputation*
 - For both models, performed *Hyperparameter Tuning*
 1. Decision tree classifier parameters: maximum depth, criterion, minimum sample split, maximum features, maximum leaf nodes, class weight
 2. Logistic regression parameters: penalty, C, fit intercept, and solver
-- Used *k-fold cross validation* technique to evaluate the machine learning models
+- Used *k-fold cross validation technique* to evaluate the machine learning models